-If minimalism in possessions is not your thing and a thin wallet is rarely your issue, than this factor will never be a criterion.
+If minimalism in possessions is not your thing and a thin wallet is rarely your issue, then this factor will never be a criterion.
 But for most of us it must be admitted that collecting fragrances is not a cheap hobby and getting the biggest bang for our buck is important.
 This is where the above factors come together.
-Niche fragrances may be graded more harshly than cheaper designer fragrances for this reason, as they may be absofrickin’lutely divine, but not worth the price.
-It’s worth stressing that, on the other side of the coin, if a fragrance costs very little, but the quality is not incredibly inspiring, I personally do not allow the great value to boost the overall rating.
+Niche fragrances may be graded more harshly than cheaper designer fragrances for this reason, as they may be absofrickin’lutely divine, but not worth the price to some.
+It’s worth stressing that, on the other side of the coin, if a fragrance costs very little, but the quality is not incredibly inspiring, I personally do not feel the great price should boost the overall rating.

 - 1 out of 5 – OMG, my car cost more than this!

 - 2 out of 5 – This is a HUGE splurge for me.

 - 3 out of 5 – standard perfume price of less than 100 USD for 100 ml

 - 4 out of 5 – less than 50 USD for a 100 ml bottle OR Oh, it’s on sale?
 Great!